phasefx/cognitive-genepool/01-cg_field_guide.md

 # The Cognitive Genepool

 *Genes don’t transmit purpose.
-They transmit patterns that are reconstructed.*
+They transmit patterned traces that are lossily reconstructed.*

 🚧 Draft — some rooms are still under construction.
 Collaborators welcome.
 If you want to help fill in the stubs, see the Contributor Guide.